mattermost/mattermost-plugin-starter-template/README.md

 ### How do I make a server-only or web app-only plugin?

 Simply delete the `server` or `webapp` folders and remove the corresponding sections from `plugin.json`.
 The build scripts will skip the missing portions automatically.

+### How do I include assets in the plugin bundle?

+By placing them into `assets` they automatically get bundled.
+You can change this directory name by editing `ASSESTDIR` in `Makefile`.